 - Pregnancy Prevention

 - Protection Methods/ Contraception

 - Adolescent Development

 - Communication/ Talking to Parents/ Talking to Teens

 - Teen Health Centers: Access and Available Resources

-The Family Planning team facilitates a range of school-based youth development programs at local schools.
+The Sexual and Reproductive Health team facilitates a range of school-based youth development programs at local schools.

 - Teen Health Advisory An after-school peer-leadership program at Somerville and Malden High Schools.
 Groups are guided by Health Educators, and focus on peer-led education, where teens pick monthly health topics.
 Teens coordinate bulletin boards and cafeteria information tables, as well as contests and fundraisers.
 Groups meet weekly.

 - C.O.P.E.
 (Co-Operative Parenting Education) This is educational program for pregnant and parenting students in Somerville.
 This credit program supports teens through pregnancy and parenthood with case management, tutoring, support groups, education, and advocacy, with the ultimate goal of helping teen parents graduate.
 The C.O.P.E. office is at the High School and monthly workshops are provided on topics such as newborn care, nutrition, financial assistance, self-esteem, relationships, etc. For more information, please contact the C.O.P.E.
 Educator at 617-625-6600 x6156.

 - EYC (Empowering Youth in our Community) A youth development program with a focus on community service learning that is based at Everett High School.
 Students meet weekly to earn credit for this year-long health elective about self awareness and healthy living, and choose a community project to work on as a group.
 The program is based on a combination of science-based curriculum and service learning as preventive methods, and is evaluated to prevent teen pregnancy and reduce school drop out and course failure.